njlr/fsharp-challenge/ConwayServer/API.md

 Returns a JSON blob of the whole state of a given automata.
 If the name does not exist, then return a 404

-## GET /:name/cell?x=0&y=0

-Returns a JSON blob of a given cell of a given automata If the name does not exist, then return a 404

 ## PUT /:name?width=16&height=16

 Add or overwrite an empty board to the state under the given name